sssink/dmlb-foraging/README.md

 ## Observation Space

+The observation space consists of the following components:

+1. **Food Field**: A grid representation of the environment showing the position and level of food items that are visible to the agent.
+2. **Agent Positions**: The positions of all agents in the environment.
+3. **Agent Levels**: The level vectors of all agents (if `observe_agent_levels` is True).

+With the food spawn time modification, **only foods that have reached their spawn time (i.e., are visible) are included in the observation space**.
+Foods that have been spawned but not yet visible (translucent) are not included in the agent's observations.

 ## Action space

 actions is a LIST of N INTEGERS (one of each agent) that should be executed in that step.
 The integers should correspond to the Enum below: